- I tried 7 popular earplugs at a variety of different price points.

 I found the Earpeace HD to be very clear in the mid-range and actually found them to somewhat tighten up the low-end.
-Sure, I was at the opera and not at the Berlin Atonal event watching Roly Porter and Autechre, but at their peak the volumes were relative and these just seemed to ‘shine’ a little more.
-If anything, I would have loved to have road tested these at the Dark Mofo event but such is life, maybe next time.
-I still found the Earasers to offer the best clarity but for the lower price-point that these offer — they are a really good deal.
+At their peak the volumes were relative and these just seemed to ‘shine’ a little more.
+I still found the Earasers to offer the best clarity, but for the lower price-point that these offer, they are a really good deal.

 Earpeace HD Earplug Comfort